There are a lot of raw feeders who say “Fruits for dogs? Carnivores don’t need them!”

 6. Polyphenols Help Detoxify The Liver

+Luckily, the liver has a 2 phase process to remove these fat-soluble toxins.
 Phase 1 is the first step in defending the liver from toxins.
-Phase 1 enzymes help neutralize toxins by converting them into less harmful molecules.
+During Phase 1, enzymes help neutralize toxins by converting them into less harmful molecules.

 But these molecules can still be harmful to the body.
 So phase 2 enzymes take those byproducts and make them water-soluble so they can easily exit the body.